TrafficControl Plugin

 $ modprobe act_mirred

-By the commands in the these lines, the module needed for using “tc” command (used to apply effect of communication failure) with ifb module is loaded.
-Here, “numifbs=2” in the first line indicates that two virtual communication ports are created.
+The commands on lines 1 and 2 load the modules necessary for using the “tc” command (used to apply communication failure effects) with the ifb module.
+Here, numifbs=2 on line 1 indicates that two virtual communication ports will be created.

 $ ip link set dev ifb0 up